 This conference investigates the potential for public and publicly-oriented institutions of higher education to theorize, popularize, and realize the goals of Civic Studies.
 Organized on a case-study model, it convenes citizen-scholars from across the United States and abroad whose institutions are incubating transformative change in a Civic-Studies vein.
 Our goals are to: 1) produce an edited volume introducing Civic Studies and the concept of academic civic catalysis to strategic audiences; 2) distill lessons from our case studies into a provisional organizing framework that can inspire and guide other academic institutions and communities; and 3) formulate plans and build a funding case for a national Civic-Studies initiative.

-Principal Investigator(s): Deanna Hill (Drexel University), Kristine Grant (Drexel University), Circe Stumbo (Creative Corridor Center for Equity), and Mandi Bozarth (Creative Corridor Center for Equity)
+Problematizing What We Know about the Recruitment and Retention of Staff of Color: The Significance of Race and Place Principal Investigator(s): Deanna Hill (Drexel University), Kristine Grant (Drexel University), Circe Stumbo (Creative Corridor Center for Equity), and Mandi Bozarth (Creative Corridor Center for Equity) Award Period: 12/1/2019 – 12/31/2020 Conference Date: 2/5-6/2020

 This conference convened 25 education researchers, practitioners, policymakers, and human resource professionals to examine what we know and don’t know about the recruitment and retention of teachers of color in U.S. schools.
 In the spring of 2020, conference participants met at Drexel University to address limitations in the research base and discuss how to design meaningful research around the recruitment and retention of teachers of color that (a) centers race in the analysis and goes beyond the White/non-White binary to provide more nuanced insights; (b) considers how rural, suburban, and urban contexts may matter differently for teachers of color; and (c) deepens quantitative data collection questions regarding recruitment and retention of teachers of color.
 Deliverables included a conference report and a call of action to the field with considerations and recommendations for conducting research that centers both race and place.
 The call to action was designed as a webpage to engage the conference participants and the greater field in ongoing conversations about the conference findings.

-Improving Data for School Discipline Research: Reducing Exclusionary Discipline to Improve Equity
+Improving Data for School Discipline Research: Reducing Exclusionary Discipline to Improve Equity Principal Investigator(s) F. Chris Curran (University of Florida) Award Date: 12/1/2019 – 12/31/21 Conference Date: 10/17-19/2021

 Mounting evidence on the negative impacts of exclusionary discipline practices like suspension and their inequitable application have resulted in numerous recent school discipline reforms.
 Research has the potential to inform these debates and guide practice; however, school discipline research is often limited by the availability of data.
 The purpose of this conference is to bring together individuals working on discipline research to envision improved school discipline data collection.
 Through a series of interactive sessions, participants will discuss the pressing questions for understanding and improving school discipline as well as the data needed to answer these questions.
 Opportunities for researchers with access to novel discipline data to forge collaborative partnerships with other researchers will be available as well as opportunities for researchers to discuss available data and data needs with state and district personnel.
 At its conclusion, the conference will yield recommendations for enhanced data collection that can reduce the use of ineffective practices and enhance equity.

-Principal Investigator(s): Manuel Gonzalez Canche (The University of Pennsylvania), Kathleen Shaw (Research for Action), Laura W. Perna (The University of Pennsylvania), Steven Pittenger Gentile (Tennessee Higher Education Commission), Joni E. Finney (The University of Pennsylvania), and David A. Tandberg (Education Executive Officers Association)
+Performance Funding in Higher Education: Connecting 40 Years of Policy, Research, & Practice Principal Investigator(s): Manuel Gonzalez Canche (The University of Pennsylvania), Kathleen Shaw (Research for Action), Laura W. Perna (The University of Pennsylvania), Steven Pittenger Gentile (Tennessee Higher Education Commission), Joni E. Finney (The University of Pennsylvania), and David A. Tandberg (Education Executive Officers Association) Award Period: 11/21/19 – 2/28/21 Conference Date: 6/2020

 In 1979, Tennessee became the first state to experiment with performance funding in higher education, in the 40 years that followed, 35 states adopted a form of performance funding, and research on the antecedents, design, and implications of these policies proliferated.
 Today, at least 10 more states are considering or developing these policies.
 Despite legislative action, research gaps exist in the conceptualization and understanding of performance funding across states.
 Particularly concerning, as pointed by recent studies, is the overwhelming paucity of scholarship in the areas of access, equity, and transparency.

-Sponsored by the American Education Research Association, the University of Pennsylvania’s Graduate School of Education will host a conference in June 2022 called “Performance Funding in Higher Education: Connecting 40 Years of Policy, Research, and Practice.
+Sponsored by the American Education Research Association, the University of Pennsylvania’s Graduate School of Education will host a conference in June 2022 called “Performance Funding in Higher Education: Connecting 40 Years of Policy, Research, and Practice.”

 This meeting seeks to

-Principal Investigator(s): Alan J. Daly (University of California, San Diego), Cindy Poortman (University of Twente, the Netherlands), Chris Brown (University of Portsmouth, England), and Joelle Rodway (Memorial University, Canada)
+Professional Learning Networks (PLNs) In Education: Tearing down boundaries for school and system improvement Principal Investigator(s): Alan J. Daly (University of California, San Diego), Cindy Poortman (University of Twente, the Netherlands), Chris Brown (University of Portsmouth, England), and Joelle Rodway (Memorial University, Canada) Award Date: 7/1/2018 – 8/31/2019 Conference Dates: 7/16-18/2019

 There is an international focus on school improvement to better prepare youth for the demands of the 21st century.
 In a fast-changing world, individuals must be capable of constantly learning and improving through collaboration.
 Today’s students need to be prepared for this reality, with teachers correspondingly required to be high-level knowledge workers who constantly advance their own knowledge and that of the profession.
 In this respect, there is a growing focus on the collaborative power of inter-school social capital.
 There is still a lot to learn about this process of professional collaboration and influencing conditions.
 We focused on three identified challenges: 1) conceptual clarity; 2) a theoretical framework for studying both depth and breadth of learning in PLNs; and 3) methodological development for moving beyond singular, self-report approaches.
 This research conference brought together international research and practitioner input from specific areas and disciplines (e.g., evidence use in PLNs, healthcare networks), perspectives (e.g., networks of teachers and/or policy makers), theoretical frameworks (e.g., learning, leadership) and methodologies (e.g., social network analysis, case study methodology) to discuss not only these three challenges, but also opportunities for collaboration.

-Principal Investigator(s): Conra D. Gist (University of Houston) and Travis J. Bristol (University of California, Berkeley)
+Framing, Examining, and Charting the Landscape of Research on Teachers of Color and Indigenous Teachers Principal Investigator(s): Conra D. Gist (University of Houston) and Travis J. Bristol (University of California, Berkeley) Award Period: 3/20/18 – 8/1/2019 Conference Dates: 4/11-12/18 & 11/12-13/18

 Given the research produced on Teachers of Color and Indigenous Teachers over the past forty years (Villegas & Irvine, 2010), there is great urgency to chart the landscape of research on Teachers of Color and Indigenous Teachers across the teacher development continuum in eleven research domains (i.e., recruitment, program design & preparation, minority serving institutions, mentorship, professional development, teacher attrition and retention, teacher induction & human development, intersectionality of race & gender, pedagogical practice and leadership, educational impact, & policy; minority serving institutions for Teachers of Color).
 The goal of this conference proposal is to convene leading scholars to identify and synthesize key lessons from past research and chart directions for the field across a teacher development continuum.
 The outcomes of this proposal will be: (a) generating research aligned to the domains of inquiry related to ethnoracial diversity across the teacher development continuum; (b) developing an advisory board of key governmental and non-governmental stakeholders critical for the dissemination and application of research; (c) organizing a final research convening in which manuscripts across the teacher development continuum are presented and shared; and (d) editing and publishing of a Handbook of Research on Teachers of Color and Indigenous Teachers.

-#Cloud2Class: Exploring the Disruption and Reorganization of Educational Resources in the Age of Social Media
+#Cloud2Class: Exploring the Disruption and Reorganization of Educational Resources in the Age of Social Media Principal Investigator(s): Christine Greenhow (Michigan State University) Award Date: 12/31/2017 – 8/31/2019 Conference Date: 10/28-30/2018

 Today, one-third of the world’s population use social media to find other people and resources for real-time information and connection across geographical, cultural and economic borders.
 In this growing social media space educational researchers, policymakers, administrators, teachers and others must better understand how to leverage online communities, communication, and collaboration.
 Those engaged in the work of education must bridge cloud to class, developing “network literacy” across physical schoolhouse boundaries, advancing professional knowledge, and distributing quality instructional resources within changing organizational contexts.
 This conference convenes an international, interdisciplinary group of influential researchers, policymakers and practitioners to create a research agenda in five key areas toward advancing understanding of the educational activities happening within and around social media, their connection to classroom and school practices, and their impact on teaching, learning, and school improvement efforts and policies.
 Outcomes include a research series and social media campaign.
 This will consist of a collection of published articles and critical commentaries from various participants/stakeholders that are disseminated through traditional and new channels.
 We envision this series being widely shared via print and social media.
 We have already garnered support for this dissemination strategy in the form of two special issues in the field of education’s premier journals.